0glabs/0g-doc/docs/run-a-node/index.md

 # Run a Node

-OG is currently live on Testnet-V2, with Mainnet coming soon.
+Zero Gravity (OG) is currently live on Testnet-V2, with Mainnet coming soon.
 Both will support various node types, each playing a crucial role in maintaining and securing the network.

 In this section, explore the different types of nodes you can run and how to set up processes:
 Click on each section below to learn more about its specific role, setup process, and how it contributes to the overall network functionality.